laurakond/Stitch-Art-Guides-pp4/README.md

 <br>

 - #EB9486 - Coral Pink - used for main navigation button
-- #FAF9F6 - Baby Powder - used for majority of the background color & light text
+- #FAF9F6 - Baby Powder - used for the majority of the background color & light text
 - #F5F9E9 - Ivory - used for header & footer backgrounds including modals
 - #131200 - Smoky Black - used for dark text
 - #64A19D - Verdigris - used for social media icons and menu bar